Arif-PhyChem/MLQD/README.md

         'LogCd' : 1.0,                  # float: Coefficient "d" in the logistic function, default values is 1.0 (you may not provide it)
         'systemType': 'FMO',            # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
         'hyperParam': True,             # bool: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default structure)
-        'dataPath': 'data/fmo',          # str: Data path
+        'patience': 10,                 # Int: Patience for early stopping in CNN training 'dataPath': 'data/fmo',          # str: Data path
         'QDmodelOut': 'AIQD_SB_model'   # str: (Optional), providing a name to save the model at }